swarmbit/pi-container/README.md

 # Management:
 pi-container build              # build/rebuild the image
-pi-container shell              # open a shell in the container pi-container dry-run            # print config and docker commands (debugging)
+pi-container shell              # open a shell in a new container pi-container shell <id>         # exec into an existing container pi-container dry-run            # print config and docker commands (debugging)
 ```